 - Information we collect automatically:

 University employees, students, and post-docs use the university’s Shibboleth system in order to register for classes on our site.
-Shibboleth will send their SUNet ID, name, email address, phone number, university employee ID, university affiliation, and organization unit and department to us automatically.
+Shibboleth will send their SUNet ID, name, email address, phone number, university employee ID, university affiliation, organization unit, department, and STAP balance to us automatically.

 - HTTP Referrer

 We may collect non-personal identification information about you whenever you interact with the HIP website.
 Non-personal information may include the browser name, the type of computer, and technical information about your means of connection to our website, such as the operating system and the Internet service providers utilized and other similar information.

 For the purposes of program planning and evaluation, University Human Resources may share limited information regarding University employees, including: university employee ID, job type, union status, job location, gender, organization unit and department.